 The agency provides in policy a method for staff to privately report sexual abuse and sexual harassment of inmates.
 The policy allows the staff to report directly to the Inspector Generals through a telephone number or email.
+All interviewed staff was aware of these reporting avenues.

-I found during the inmate interviews that the inmates who were interviewed felt that if something was happening they would feel comfortable telling a staff member at the facility.
+I found during the inmate interviews that the inmates who were interviewed felt that if something was happening, they would feel comfortable telling a staff member at the facility.
 This confidence in utilizing this reporting avenue shows the overall culture at the facility.
 Although this statement may not be true for all inmates, the agency has provided so many different reporting avenues that an inmate should feel comfortable with one of them.